Financial assistance to help keep your home warm and healthy.

 - have long-term health conditions made worse by the cold

-- are in fuel poverty (defined as having a gross household income of no more than £16,105 per annum (excluding housing costs, DLA and attendance allowance)
+- are in fuel poverty (defined as having a gross household income of no more than £21,000 per annum, excluding housing costs, disability benefits and attendance allowance)

 How we can help:

 - boiler repairs/replacement (please note this is not an emergency service)

 - new heating controls, such as thermostatic controls on radiators.